 Below are the top basic tips for winning a bid.

-- Bid selectively: Construction bidding is time-consuming; it is, therefore, advisable to only target tenders that you are likely to win rather than contracts with a seemingly low success rate.
+- Bid selectively: Construction bidding takes time, so it's wise to focus on tenders you're likely to win, rather than contracts with a low success rate.

-- Be prepared: It is best to ensure your company meets the minimum requirements.
+- Be prepared: Make sure your company meets the minimum requirements.
 Standardize your policies, financial reports, and insurance and make them available electronically.

-- Answer all questions fully: Refrain from assuming the person reading your bid knows much about your company.
-Poor answers may cause your entire bid to fail.
+- Answer all questions fully: Don't assume the reader knows much about your company.
+Inadequate answers can cause your bid to fail.

-- Use appropriate tender documents: Ensure your documents comply with the bid requirements and respond well to the questions posed.
-Correct documents ensure you put pertinent information in the right place.
+- Use appropriate tender documents: Ensure your documents comply with the bid requirements and answer the questions.
+Proper documents ensure you put the right information in the right place.

-- Form professional networks and relationships: An existing relationship with a client’s organization is a strong indicator of success.
-However, the client does not consider existing relationships in public sector contracts.
+- Form professional networks and relationships: Having a relationship with a client's organization can increase your chances of success.
+However, this doesn't apply to public sector contracts.

-- Give the right references: When offering references, ensure they are relevant and similar to the project you are bidding for.
-Clients often look for companies with experience in the job they offer.
+- Give the right references: When offering references, make sure they are relevant and similar to the project you're bidding for.
+Clients usually look for companies with experience in the job they offer.

 - Give an accurate quotation: Ensure your pricing is as accurate as possible.
-It is advisable to use cost estimation software for the best results.
-Only give high prices, as they may make you excluded from a job.
+Consider using cost estimation software for the best results.

-- A unique selling point: Most bidders add loads of fluff in their bids, but clients can see through this.
-Think about what your business offers that’s different and highlight how it will benefit the buyer.
+- A unique selling point: Most bidders add a lot of fluff to their bids, but clients can see through this.
+Think about what your business offers that's different and show how it will benefit the buyer.